Further particulars of offers

 Some subjects require a high percentage of scheduled learning hours, for example because a student can only make progress by attending a laboratory, or carrying out supervised fieldwork.
 In other subject areas, a large amount of individual reading or practice is the only way to ensure adequate learning.
 In both cases, students must quickly develop time management skills to enable efficient use of the full-time study week.

 The University reviews its fees and charges annually and communicates this information to all students.
-The University’s fee setting process leads to the publication of a list of approved fees for all cohorts by the start of September for the following academic year and indicative tuition fees for the following three academic years: Tuition fees 2015-2016 to 2017-2018.
+The University’s fee setting process leads to the publication of a list of approved fees for all cohorts in early September for the following academic year.

 This protocol covers all cohorts of student (undergraduate and postgraduate) and all modes of attendance on degree programmes.
 The purpose of this protocol is to outline: